 During the 2015-2016 study cycle, the Task Force had a total of eleven meetings, including seven committee meetings and four full Task Force meetings where attendees heard more than fifty presentations.
 Experts and leaders presenting to the Task Force represented state and local agencies, academic institutions, as well as state and community programs.

 The Perinatal Health Committee

 Currently Co-Chaired by Sarah Verbiest (CMIH) and Belinda Pettiford (NC DHHS, DPH, Women’s Health Branch), this committee is tasked with developing strategies and recommendations to address infant mortality.
 After an extensive, multi-year, collaborative process, a new 10-year North Carolina Perinatal Strategic Plan was released in March 2016.
 Based on the 12 Point Plan to Close the Black-White Gap in Birth Outcomes by Lu et al, the plan proposes life-course centered, evidence-based strategies across three domains: healthcare, strengthening families & communities, and addressing social and economic inequities.
-The plan will be reviewed by the Perinatal Health Committee annually, to assess progress, revise and expand as the work progresses.
-A Link to the full plan is COMING SOON.
+Click here to access the plan.
+Click here to see the new website for the plan.

 Strategic Plan Development

 Inventory and Summary of Existing Qualitative Data in North Carolina (2005 SIM)